A 4-point checklist for year-end planning

 2. Consider tax-loss harvesting and tax-efficient investment approaches.

-Furthermore, with a new Biden-Harris administration, many are anticipating some changes to the U.S. tax code.
-Use this year-end planning period to work with clients to identify tax-smart investment strategies and products that could better position portfolios to reduce taxes under the new administration.
+Furthermore, under the Biden-Harris administration, we might anticipate some changes to the U.S. tax code.
+Use this year-end planning period to work with clients to identify tax-smart investment strategies and products that could better position portfolios to reduce taxes under this administration.

 3. Rebalance accounts.